 A Little Labradoodle History

 Did you know that the term ‘Labradoodle’ first appeared in 1955?
-It was not commonly known until 1988 when Wally Conran, an Australian breeder, hybridized the Standard Poodle and Labrador Retriever in an effort to produce an allergy friendly guide dog for the blind.
-Wally abandoned the effort, but was successful in producing a guide dog for use that was adequately allergen free.
+It was not commonly known until 1988 when Wally Conran, an Australian breeder, hybridized the Standard Poodle and Lab in an effort to produce an allergy-friendly guide dog for the blind.
+Wally abandoned the effort but was successful in producing a guide dog for use that was adequately allergen-free.

 Co-Founder Beverly Manners

 Beverly Manners is known as the co-founder of the Australian Labradoodle and the name most of us recognize.
-Beverly was herself a service dog user.
+Beverly was a service dog user.
 She owes her passion in part to her service dog Rutlands, a German Shepherd.
 She was frustrated by the many health issues inherited by this breed.
-Beverly formed a vision of a dog bred specifically for service, allergy friendly and healthy.
+Beverly formed a vision of a dog bred specifically for service, allergy-friendly, and healthy.

 Focus is on Service Quality Traits

 She very painstakingly focused on the service quality traits found in many of the early Labradoodles, the very special puppies that were more interested in seeking eye contact with you and being by your side than they were in playing with their littermates.
 Beverly infused other breeds into her Labradoodles.
 These purportedly included English Cocker Spaniels, Irish Waterdogs, American Cocker Spaniels and Soft Coated Wheaten Terriers, however, there are no records available to verify; it is now a closely guarded secret.

 Golden Xpress Foundation Dogs come from Australian Stock